TriGNguyen/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+I improve the clasify acurracy by augmented the fliping left-right training data.
+I also remove the color histogram from training features to avoid overfiting, since hog features already yield near 100% accuracy in train, dev and test sets.

+I have also experimented L1, L2 regulizer and limit training iterations in Linear SVM to prevent overfitting.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features.
 Here are some example images: